deverant/silo/README.md

 # silo

 Manage isolated git worktrees for parallel development.
+I know there are others out there, but this one works for my workflow best.

 ## Overview